 (Henry David Thoreau (1817-1862), U.S. philosopher, author, naturalist.
-A Week on the Concord and Merrimack Rivers (1849), in The Writings of Henry David Thoreau, vol. 2, p.
-267, Houghton Mifflin (1906).)
+A Week on the Concord and Merrimack Rivers (1849), in The Writings of Henry David Thoreau, vol. 1, p.
+405, Houghton Mifflin (1906).)

 (William Shakespeare (1564-1616), British dramatist, poet.
 The Duke of Milan, in The Two Gentlemen of Verona, act 3, sc.
 2.

 In the Renaissance period, poetry, like love, was thought to be a divine furor.)

 I have no fear of photography as long as it cannot be used in heaven and in hell.

 (Edward Munch (1863-1944), Norwegian artist.
 "Saint Cloud Declaration" (1889-1890), quoted in Aaron Scharf, Art and Photography, ch.
 11 (1968).